bmaupin/micro-civ-4/docs/instructions.md

    - For tips on installing specific mods, see [install-mods.md](install-mods.md)

+1. Launch Beyond the Sword and go to _Advanced_ > _Load a Mod_

+1. A new mod will be created from the name of the old mod with the prefix "Quick," for example, _Quick DuneWars Revival_

 1. If you encounter errors with a particular mod, see [add-new-mod.md](add-new-mod.md)

+#### Uninstall this mod

+1. Navigate to the `Beyond the Sword/Mods` directory (e.g. `~/.steam/steam/steamapps/common/Sid Meier's Civilization IV Beyond the Sword/Beyond the Sword/Mods/`)

+1. Delete the directory of the mod you wish to uninstall, e.g. `Quick Civ 4` or `Quick DuneWars Revival`

 #### Installing Beyond the Sword in Proton